Sex Addiction Diagnosis and Treatment

 Not all people that struggle with Addicted to sex have multiple sexual partners at one time.
 It also does not mean a person has more sex.
 Men and women can struggle with Addicted to sex, but it is more prevalent in men.
 It is not, and should not, be used as an excuse for compulsive sexual behaviors.
 Ultimately, people that struggle with Addicted to sex do so because they are struggling with underlying issues.5

 Other Symptoms That Mimic Sex Addiction

 Treatments for Sexual Addiction

 Psychosocial , which is also known as talk therapy, is when a patient works with a mental health professional to talk through the things they are struggling with.
 Psychosocial therapy can help one work through triggers and trauma that might be related to or caused by sex addiction.

 Eye Movement Desensitization Reprocessing (EMDR)

-J. Flowers Health Institute offers a concierge detoxification program.
-Concierge health care means that a person has access to their doctor 24/7.
+J. Flowers Health Institute offers a bespoke detoxification program.
+Bespoke health care means that a person has access to their doctor 24/7.
 This process allows them to have a personalized experience with a trusted individual that can create a unique treatment plan just for them.

 Sex Addiction Assessment

 Many doctors suggest early on that a person struggling with sex addiction seek out a more intense treatment plan.
-Concierge medical services allow a doctor to create a personalized plan that is molded to your struggles, trauma, and behaviors.
-When you use JFHI concierge medical services, you will be fully supported 24/7 as you begin the healing process of recovery and process treatment.
+Bespoke medical services allow a doctor to create a personalized plan that is molded to your struggles, trauma, and behaviors.
+When you use JFHI bespoke medical services, you will be fully supported 24/7 as you begin the healing process of recovery and process treatment.